 The Policy Analysis Program (PA), launched in 2008, is a 5-year Ph.D. program.
-A 3 year version is also available to well-prepared students.
+A 3 year version is also available to students with a masters degree in Economics or a closely-related subject.
 The program prepares individuals to conduct high level research and to analyse actual policy issues, both theoretically and empirically.
 To this end, the program requires students to engage in economics and econometrics coursework in the early stages.